Russian and Eurasian Studies

 The MA programme in Russian and Eurasian Studies is a one-year master’s programme (60 EC) that explores Russia and post-Soviet Eurasia from a variety of perspectives.
 A flexible degree format means that you can focus your studies on the region's language, literature and culture, or on its politics, history, international relations and economics.
 You can also combine elements from the two focus areas.

 The core curriculum for all students, regardless of focus area, includes the course on Information and Disinformation (5 EC) and the Research Seminar (5 EC) in the first semester, and the writing of a thesis (20 EC) in the second semester.
-Students are expected to choose at least two more of the courses from either focus area as listed below (10 EC each).
-In addition, they can opt for: – a third course (10 EC) from within the programme; – or an elective (10 EC) from other MA programmes, or an internship (10 EC).
+In the first semester students are expected to choose at least one of the courses from either focus area, listed below as Bound electives (10 EC each).
+In addition, they can opt for: a third course (10 EC), either within the programme’s bound electives or the recommended electives.
+In the second semester, next to the thesis, students can opt for: – a course (10 EC) from within the programme; – or an elective (10 EC) from other MA programmes, or an internship (10 EC).

 This choice, as well as any departures from the standard programme, is subject to approval by the Examinations Board.